Joncom/gib/README.md

 - Show players, pings, and scores when tab is pressed.
 - Show socket count, and dead player count on server.
+- Fix bug where a player could join using an in-use name if the other player is dead.